dsanchezcr/ColonesExchangeRate/README.md

 decimal colonesAEuros = await converter.ColonesToEuros(amount);
 decimal eurosAColones = await converter.EurosToColones(amount);
 // true or false to get the date as part of the exchange rate information.
-(DateTime? date, decimal sale, decimal purchase) dollarExchangeRate = await converter.GetDollarExchangeRate(true); (DateTime? date, decimal dollars, decimal colones) euroExchangeRate = await converter.GetEuroExchangeRate(true);
+(DateTime date, decimal sale, decimal purchase) dollarExchangeRate = await converter.GetDollarExchangeRate(); (DateTime date, decimal dollars, decimal colones) euroExchangeRate = await converter.GetEuroExchangeRate();
 ```
 The result will look similar to this:
 ![Console Result](https://raw.githubusercontent.com/dsanchezcr/ColonesExchangeRate/main/images/ConsoleResult.jpg)

 > Note: Replace amount with the amount of currency you want to convert.

-The GetDollarExchangeRate and GetEuroExchangeRate methods return a tuple with three values: the date of the exchange rate, the sale rate, and the purchase rate.
+The following methods return a tuple with three values:
+- GetDollarExchangeRate: the date of the exchange rate, the sale rate, and the purchase rate.
+- GetEuroExchangeRate: the date of the exchange rate, the dollars rate, and the colones rate.

 ## npm Package